 - Fifth Ave and Glenbow Dr

-- Griffin Rd across from the Protective Services Centre
+- Griffin Rd across the street from the Protective Services Centre

 If you represent a local non-profit or community organization, you may request space on the digital signs to help promote your program or event.
 Communications staff layout, upload and schedule all digital sign content.

 - submit requests at least two weeks in advance

 - no requests accepted more than six months in advance

 - space on signs is available on a first-come, first-served basis

 - The Town of Cochrane reserves the right to bump any message for an urgent Town message.

 Local non-profit and community organizations can also post their events on cochrane.ca/Events.
 Just look for Submit an Event near the top.

 Cochrane now has its own mobile app: find all the great content from our website in an easy mobile format.
 Go to the App Store or Google Play and look for My Cochrane.